 Standard Deduction Increase

-New tax laws have increased the 2021 standard deduction to $12,550 for individuals and $25,100 for those married filing jointly.
+The 2024 standard deduction is $14,600 for individuals and $29,200 for those married filing jointly.
 That means the potential is high for even more taxpayers to forego itemizing.
 Consequently, you may not actually be saving money on your taxes because of mortgage interest.

 Recent tax changes have also changed the cap on newly purchased homes that qualify for the mortgage interest deduction.
 The previous limit was a $1 million home, but that has now decreased to $750,000.
 If you buy a more expensive house, you don’t qualify for the deduction.
 This is for any home purchased between December 14, 2017, through 2026.